Softmotions/ejdb/README.md

  * {Number} `[openMode=JBOWRITER | JBOCREAT]` Bitmast of open modes:
        - `JBOREADER` Open as a reader.
        - `JBOWRITER` Open as a writer.
-       - `JBOCREAT` Create db if it not exists
+       - `JBOCREAT` Create if db file not exists
        - `JBOTRUNC` Truncate db.

 ---------------------------------------